 You can view full acting CV on Spotlight.

-Andrea has written three plays and several short stories.
-Her play Aye or No about the Scottish Independence Referendum through the eyes of young children was described as a ‘Must see’ by the Edinburgh Evening News.
-Dark comedy/drama After Party about dysfunctional parents falling out of the Noughties club scene was shortlisted for the Scottish Short Play Awards.
-She has recently been selected by Playwrights Studio Scotland for their mentorship programme and is currently developing After Party into a full length drama.
-The play explores issues of single parenthood, post natal depression and addiction, contains elements of movement and dance and is set to an upbeat soundtrack of 90s happy hardcore and trance.
+Andrea has written several plays for adults and children.
+Her play Aye or No about the Scottish Independence Referendum through the eyes of primary school kids was described as a ‘Must see’ by the Edinburgh Evening News.
+Dark comedy/drama After Party about dysfunctional parents falling out of the club scene and falling out with each other was shortlisted for the Scottish Short Play Awards.
+She was a mentored playwright selected by Playwrights Studio Scotland where she wrote her current play Butterflies.
+Set at the turn of the last millennium, the play explores raising a child when the odds are stacked against you and what it takes to cling onto hope through the darkest times.
+Containing elements of movement and dance and set to an upbeat soundtrack of 90s happy hardcore, house and trance.

 As a graduate of Girls Rock School Edinburgh, Andrea’s powerful vocals at the helm of all female rock bands have been raising the roof and smashing glass ceilings across Central Scotland.
-Taking it down a notch, she also enjoys singing traditional Scottish folk music and has performed works by Hamish Henderson as part of the cast of The Radical Road in the Edinburgh Festival Fringe.
+A versatile performer she also enjoys traditional Scottish music and has performed works by Hamish Henderson in The Radical Road at the Edinburgh Festival Fringe.

 Band images © P&K Beards